Archips/boot2root/Walkthrough1.md

 ```
  The address of exit is `0xb7e5ebe0`.

  Now we need the address of the string "/bin.sh".
-To do so let's find the range of address were is located the libc and search for the string.
+To do so let's find the range of addresses were the libc is located and search for the string.

 ```
 (gdb) info proc map